-Further, in Europe, the implementation of the Clinical Trials Regulation depends on confirmation of full functionality of the Clinical Trials Information System (CTIS) through an independent audit, which commenced in September 2020.
-This new clinical trial portal and database will be maintained by the EMA in collaboration with the European Commission and the European Union Member States.
-The objectives of the new regulation include consistent rules for conducting trials throughout the European Union, consistent data standards and adverse events listing, and consistent information on the authorization status.
-Information on the conduct and results of each clinical trial carried out in the European Union will be made publicly available.
-In addition, a new pan-European clinical trial data information database has been created that will be complementary to the database established for pharmacovigilance (Regulation (EC) No 726/2004 with respect to centrally authorized medicinal products).
+Further, in Europe, the implementation of the Clinical Trials Regulation depends on confirmation of full functionality of the Clinical Trials Information System through an independent audit.
+This clinical trial portal and database is maintained by the EMA in collaboration with the European Commission and the EU Member States.
+Information on the conduct and results of each clinical trial carried out in the EU is made publicly available.
+In addition this database is complementary to the database established for pharmacovigilance (Regulation (EC) No 726/2004 with respect to centrally authorized medicinal products).
 The Commission Implementing Regulation (EU) No 520/2012 outlines the practical implications for marketing authorization holders, national competent authorities, and the EMA.
-Also, Commission Delegated Regulation (EU) No 357/2014 on post-authorization efficacy studies specifies the situations in which such studies may be required.
+Also, Commission Delegated Regulation (EU) No 357/2014 on postauthorization efficacy studies specifies the situations in which such studies may be required.
 Post-authorization efficacy studies may be required where concerns relating to some aspects of efficacy of the medicinal product are identified and can be resolved only after the medicinal product has been marketed, or where the understanding of the disease, the clinical methodology or the use of the medicinal product under real-life conditions indicate that previous efficacy evaluations might have to be revised significantly.
-Brexit is also expected to disrupt the operation of pre- and post-authorization clinical trial infrastructure.
-The rules around GMP and pharmacovigilance in the UK currently remain similar to the EU requirements, but new UKspecific requirements or changes to current requirements could be implemented in the future, which could expose us to liability under UK-specific laws and regulations and increased costs associated with compliance with such new laws and regulations.
+Since Brexit, although the rules around GMP and pharmacovigilance in the UK currently remain similar to the EU requirements, UK-specific requirements or changes to current requirements could be implemented in the future, which could expose us to liability under UK-specific laws and regulations and increased costs associated with compliance with such new laws and regulations.
 Within the UK, requirements for clinical trials, marketing authorization, and post-approval compliance in Great Britain may differ from those of Northern Ireland, Scotland, and/or Wales.
 Satisfying these and other regulatory requirements can be costly, time consuming, uncertain and subject to unanticipated delays.

 In addition, our failure to obtain regulatory approval in any country may delay or have negative effects on the process for regulatory approval in other countries.
-We do not have any product candidates approved for sale in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
+We do not have any product candidates approved for sale in any foreign jurisdiction, and we do not have experience in obtaining regulatory approval in such jurisdictions.
 If we fail to comply with regulatory requirements in international markets or fail to obtain and maintain required approvals, our ability to realize the full market potential of our products will be harmed.

-Uncertainty in the regulatory framework and future legislation can lead to disruption in the execution of international multi-center clinical trials, the monitoring of adverse events in through pharmacovigilance programs, the evaluation of the benefit-risk profiles of new medicinal products, and determination of marketing authorization across different jurisdictions.
+Uncertainty in the regulatory framework and future legislation can lead to disruption in the execution of international multicenter clinical trials, the monitoring of adverse events through pharmacovigilance programs, the evaluation of the benefit-risk profiles of new medicinal products, and determination of marketing authorization across different jurisdictions.
 There could also be disruption to the supply and distribution as well as the import/export both of active pharmaceutical ingredients and finished product.
 Such a disruption could create supply difficulties for ongoing clinical trials and may damage the integrity of the pharmacovigilance database for the safety of new products.
-The cumulative effects of the disruption to the regulatory framework, uncertainty in future regulation, and changes to existing regulations may add considerably to the development lead time to marketing authorization and commercialization of products in the European Union and/or the United Kingdom and increase our costs.
+The cumulative effects of the disruption to the regulatory framework, uncertainty in future regulation, and changes to existing regulations may add considerably to the development lead time to marketing authorization and commercialization of products in the EU and/or the United Kingdom and increase our costs.
 We cannot predict the impact of such changes and future regulation on our business or the results of our operations.